If you are in crisis: Call or text 9-8-8 for the 9-8-8 Suicide Crisis Helpline (Free, 24/7, Confidential across Canada).

 What This Can Feel Like

-Counselling gives clients a separate place to slow the conflict down.
-It can help them understand their own reactions, reduce impulsive communication, prepare for difficult conversations, and distinguish legal decisions from emotional retaliation.
+It helps you understand your own reactions, stop impulsive communication, prepare for difficult conversations, and separate legal decisions from emotional retaliation.

 How Therapy Helps